 - If your thread is old or poor quality, consider trying a different thread spool.

 If you’ve tried all these things and are still having problems, it may be time to take your machine to the shop.

 - The simplest full-size sewing machine you can purchase

-- Free-arm and twin needle capability nice perks for an entry-level machine
+- Free-arm and twin-needle capability are nice perks for an entry-level machine.

 - The 4-step buttonhole is more difficult to learn.